istio/istio.io/content/docs/tasks/security/role-based-access-control/index.md

 * You have [removed namespace-level authorization policy](#cleanup-namespace-level-access-control).

 Point your browser at the Bookinfo `productpage` (`http://$GATEWAY_URL/productpage`).
 You should see `"RBAC: access denied"`.
-We will incrementally add access permission to the services in Bookinfo sample.
+We will incrementally add access permission to the services in the Bookinfo sample.

-### Step 1. allowing access to "productpage" service
+### Step 1. allowing access to the `productpage` service

-In this step, we will create a policy that allows external requests to view `productpage` service via Ingress.
+In this step, we will create a policy that allows external requests to access the `productpage` service via Ingress.

 Run the following command: